joncheng-dev/bakery-app-C-/README.md

 _2. Navigate to where you want to place the cloned directory._

-_3. Clone the repository from the GitHub link by typing in this command:_
+_3. Clone the repository from the GitHub link by entering in this command:_

 > ```bash
 > $ git clone https://github.com/joncheng-dev/bakery-app-C-